Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 where `times`, `div`, `rem` is a valid operator function available in the current scope.

-> Note: as of Kotlin version 1.2.31, there exists an additional overloadable operator for `%` called `mod`, which is deprecated.
+> Note: in Kotlin version 1.3 and earlier, there was an additional overloadable operator for `%` called `mod`, which has been removed in Kotlin 1.4.

 The return type of these functions is not restricted.
 A multiplicative expression has the same type as the return type of the corresponding operator function overload variant.